Skip to Content

 Supporting Services

 LearnHouse relies on several supporting services that run alongside the main applications.
-In both development and production, these services are managed via Docker (configuration in the community-edition/ directory).

 PostgreSQL